 This is the bird’s eye overview of the OTF program.
 Learn about our mission and purpose, the types of projects we support, and our primary focus areas.
 Regardless of your project’s size or focus, this is a good place to start.

-We offer a few different funding mechanisms tailored to support specific types of efforts, namely: the Internet Freedom Fund, Core Infrastructure Fund, Rapid Response Fund, Information Controls Fellowship Program, Digital Integrity Fellowship Program, and Community Prototype Fund.
+We offer a few different funding mechanisms tailored to support specific types of efforts, namely: the Internet Freedom Fund, Rapid Response Fund, Technology at Scale Fund, and Information Controls Fellowship Program.
 In this section you’ll find guidance specific to each.

-Through our Labs, we offer various services for Internet freedom projects - whether they are otherwise funded by OTF or not.
-Available services include tool translations, security audits, event support, secure infrastructure assistance, and more.
+Through our Labs, we offer various services for Internet freedom projects—whether they are otherwise funded by OTF or not.
+Available services include tool translations, security audits, secure infrastructure assistance, and more.
 Head to this section for guidance on each of the Labs we offer.

 More specific and detailed criteria regarding the types of projects supported by OTF, focused on thematic areas such as digital security capacity building.